Sikorsky S-60

-The Sikorsky S-60 helicopter, a prototype "flying crane", was derived from the S-56 in 1958.
+The Sikorsky S-60 is a prototype flying crane helicopter derived from the S-56.
 Proving to be underpowered, the development of the S-60 led to the larger, turbine-engined Sikorsky CH-54 Tarhe military transport helicopter, and its civil S-64 Skycrane variant, which were already on the drawing board by the time the sole example of the S-60 crashed on 3 April 1961.

+Like the S-56/H-37 it was powered by two Wasp radial piston engines, but it had a radically different fuselage; rather than a fixed cabin it only had a cockpit and an open area in which pods with different tasks could be carried.
+Although it did not enter service, it was evaluated by the U.S. Army and Navy, and led to further development of this concept.

 Design and development

 In 1958, Sikorsky began designing the S-60 as a prototype "flying crane" helicopter.
 The S-60 utilized the transmission, rotor system and piston engines from the CH-37/S-56.

 The fuselage of the S-60 was a simple "pod-and-boom" design with the engines mounted in side pods and long tailwheel-style landing gear that allowed it to straddle cargoes.
 The crew cabin was mounted in the nose, with aft-mounted controls for the co-pilot to use during loading and unloading operations.
 The S-60 had an automatic stabilization system to allow it to hover precisely, using inputs from a sidestick controller.
 Up to 12000 lb of outsized cargo such as vehicles could be slung beneath the boom, while passengers and other cargo could be carried in a large interchangeable pod that attached to the fuselage.